 Clinical trials have a high risk of failure.
 A number of companies in the pharmaceutical industry, including biotechnology companies, have suffered significant setbacks in advanced clinical trials, even after achieving promising results in earlier trials.

 If our clinical trials are unsuccessful, our prospects for commercializing phenoxodiol will be impaired and we may be required to cease or reduce our operations.
-This will have a significant impact on our share price.
+This will have a significant impact on the trading price of our securities.